-If you’ve answered Yes to both questions, you are subject to both the Non-Resident Income Tax (Impuesto sobre la Renta de No Residentes) and a local tax known as the Real Estate Tax.
+If you’ve answered Yes to both questions, you are subject to both the spanish property taxes for non residents (Impuesto sobre la Renta de No Residentes) and a local tax known as the Real Estate Tax.
 (IBI)

 Do you share ownership with your partner?
 With several other persons?